BhagyaRana/POP_FLIX/README.md

 1.)
 You need to Go to PHPMyAdmin First

 2.)

+Method 1:

+-Just Import the Script named 'popflix_dbms.sql' in sql Folder in PHPMyAdmin

+OR

+Method 2:

 Then Need to Import 2 Scripts Namely,

 - tables.sql